aradi/nanocut/README.md

 * Plain slab (2D periodic)
 * Supercells (3D periodic)

-See [the documentation](http://aradi.bitbucket.org/nanocut/) for more details.
+See the [DOCUMENTATION](http://aradi.bitbucket.org/nanocut/) for more details.

 The program is available under the 2-clause BSD license.
 It is an open source project, so feel free to [join